Binary tetrahedral group: Properties

 where Q is the quaternion group consisting of the 8 Lipschitz units and C_{3} is the cyclic group of order 3 generated by ω = −1/2(1 + i + j + k).
-The group Z_{3} acts on the normal subgroup Q by conjugation.
+The group C_{3} acts on the normal subgroup Q by conjugation.
 Conjugation by ω is the automorphism of Q that cyclically rotates i, j, and k.

 One can show that the binary tetrahedral group is isomorphic to the special linear group SL(2,3) – the group of all 2 × 2 matrices over the finite field F_{3} with unit determinant, with this isomorphism covering the isomorphism of the projective special linear group PSL(2,3) with the alternating group A_{4}.